 The Day The Earth Caught Fire (1961) warns that atomic testing could send the Earth spinning out of orbit towards the Sun.
 The bad science is somewhat offset by the 'documentary-style' realism of the story.

 The Crack In The World warns in the utmost seriousness that atomic testing could literally split the Earth in two.

-Invoked in-universe in the film adaptation of Watchmen.
+Invoked in-universe in Watchmen.
 Adrian's message to earth: stop fighting or Dr. Manhattan will come back from space and make you DIE.

-Prophecy teaches us that if you let papermills pollute the nature, it will create killer mutant bears that will hunt you down.
+Prophecy teaches us that if you let paper mills pollute nature, it will create killer mutant bears that will hunt you down.

 Eli Roth films: stay at home, around people you know, because if you go anywhere on vacation, you will either catch a flesh-eating virus or be dissected alive for sport.

 Cyber Seduction: His Secret Life, don't ever look at even the softest of softcore porn or your girlfriend will dump you, you will suddenly suck at whatever you were good at before and the kids you thought were cool will beat the shit out of you.

 Birdemic: If you contribute to global warming, birds will develop acidic spit and WWII bomber engines, and attack people at random.